henriasv/lammps-logfile/README.md

-# Lammps logfile reader
+# LAMMPS logfile reader
-Tool to read a lammps logfile into a simple python data structure with a `get()`-function providing the log data.
+Tool to read a logfile produced by [LAMMPS](lammps.sandia.gov) into a simple python data structure with a `get()`-function providing the log data.

 ## Installation
 ```